Nightfeller/mod-repo-18/README.md

 ## Usage

 First, make sure you have MongoDB Compass and Insomia up and running for the programs to work.
 Afterwards, type in `npm run seed` or `npm run heroku-seed` to add data into the database.
-Then, run `npm run start` to start up the API.
+Then, run `npm run start` or `npm run dev` to start up the API.

-The rest of the walkthrough can be found in [this video here.]()
+The rest of the walkthrough can be found in [this video here.](https://drive.google.com/file/d/1nu7k1Cinttk9-7iC3PPGPgdK93tjS8sL/view)

 ## Credits